livinin82/steamdeck-pirates-cove/README.md

 ***There are two different Proton iterations right now:***

-# Steam Deck Pirates' Cove — Documentation Landing
+# Steam Deck Pirates' Cove — Guide

-This repository's canonical documentation is the long-form guide: `GUIDE.md`.

-Housekeeping: temporary preview artifacts and intermediate .bak files created during migration have been cleaned up.
-If you need the earlier backups, check Git history.

-For full instructions, troubleshooting, and the detailed how-tos, please open:

-- GUIDE.md — the canonical guide (recommended)

-If you'd prefer the shorter README as the single source, I can delete `GUIDE.md` and promote the README instead — but for now I've made `GUIDE.md` the canonical document and kept this README intentionally minimal so the project landing is clear.
+This README is the canonical guide.
+All instructions and troubleshooting are contained below.

 > [!TIP]
 > * Once it does, select your preferred language (e.g., English) and click Next.